Lax monoidal adjunctions, two-variable fibrations and the calculus of mates: Introduction

-using the unit for the adjunction $f \dashv g$ and the counit for $f' \dashv g'$.
-This gives an oplax \emph{mate square}

-Conversely, given such an oplax square where $f$ and $f'$ have right adjoints $g$ and $g'$, one can obtain the lax square above as a mate using the counit for the adjunction $f\dashv g$ and the unit for $f'\dashv g'$.
-It is easy to see that these constructions are inverse to each other, giving an equivalence between lax squares where the horizontal morphisms are right adjoints and oplax squares where they are left adjoints.

-We will show that the equivalence of \itcats{} in \cref{core} is indeed given on 1-morphisms by a functorial version of this ``mate correspondence'': it takes a lax natural transformation $\theta^{R} \colon [1] \Gtimes B \to \tCat$ such that $\theta^{R}_{b}$ is a right adjoint for every $b \in B$ to an oplax transformation $\theta^{L} \colon B \Gtimes [1] \to \tCat$ such that the lax naturality squares for $\theta^{R}$ are the mates of the oplax naturality squares for $\theta^{L}$.
-Furthermore, we elaborate on the equivalences of \cref{thm:fibadj} and \cref{core} by describing the (co)unit of a fibrewise adjunction fibrationally, and consequently also the passage to adjoint morphisms in families, and we also provide a characterisation of fibrewise adjoints in terms of mapping functors, to identify these in practice.

-Let us finally note that the procedure of taking mates should make sense in any \itcat{}, which suggests that a version of \cref{core} should hold with $B$ and $\tCat$ replaced by arbitrary $(\infty,2)$-categories.
-This generality is not within reach of our methods, but two possible approaches to the general statement are sketched in \cite{GaitsgoryR}.
+We will show that the equivalence of \itcats{} in \cref{core} is given by a higher-categorical form of the calculus of mates, in the following sense: on 1-morphisms it takes a lax natural transformation $\theta^{R} \colon [1] \Gtimes B \to \tCat$ such that $\theta^{R}_{b}$ is a right adjoint for every $b \in B$ to an oplax transformation $\theta^{L} \colon B \Gtimes [1] \to \tCat$ such that the lax naturality squares for $\theta^{R}$ are the mates of the oplax naturality squares for $\theta^{L}$.
+This procedure of taking mates should make sense in any \itcat{}, which suggests that a version of \cref{core} should hold for any two $(\infty,2)$-categories in lieu of $B$ and $\tCat$.
+This generality does not seem to be directly within reach of our methods.

+Furthermore, we provide two elaborations on the equivalences of \cref{thm:fibadj} and \cref{core}.
+First, we describe the (co)unit of a fibrewise adjunction fibrationally, and consequently also the passage to adjoint morphisms in families.
+Secondly, we provide a characterisation of fibrewise adjoints in terms of mapping functors, to identify these in practice.

+Let us finally point out that the book of Gaitsgory and Rozenblyum contains \cref{laxstr} as a consequence of their general $2$-categorical straightening procedure \cite[Corollary 11.1.2.6]{GaitsgoryR}.
+It also outlines a version of \cref{core} with $B$ and $\tCat$ replaced by arbitrary $(\infty,2)$-categories \cite[Section 12.3]{GaitsgoryR}, using constructions somewhat similar to the ones presented here; in particular, our notions of curved orthofibrations and op-Gray fibrations are also introduced in Sections 12.2.1 and 12.2.3 of \cite{GaitsgoryR}.
+However, as far as we can tell they deduce both results using arguments different from ours, which at some points seem to rely on some of the unproven statements from \cite[Chapter 10]{GaitsgoryR}, notably about models for $(\infty, 2)$-categories in terms of bisimplicial spaces of lax squares.